TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 ### Main tabs polish

-- Top main tabs and the bottom main-tab fallback both continue to use the existing `ScrollableTabLayout`; BottomNavigationView is intentionally not part of this pass.
+- Top main tabs continue to use the existing `ScrollableTabLayout`.
+- Bottom main tabs now use a real Material `BottomNavigationView` when the selected tab count is five or fewer, while more than five tabs fall back to the existing scrollable bottom `TabLayout` so no user-selected tabs are dropped.
-- The shared main TabLayout and channel TabLayout now use a Material 3-style surface container, primary-colored selected state/indicator, muted on-surface-variant unselected state, and theme ripple so dynamic/manual theme colors continue to drive selected tab emphasis.
+- Main TabLayout, BottomNavigationView, and channel TabLayout use a Material 3-style surface container, primary-colored selected state/indicator, muted on-surface-variant unselected state, and theme ripple so dynamic/manual theme colors continue to drive selected tab emphasis.
 - NewPipe Material defaults the main tabs position to Bottom for new installs or unset preferences only.
 Existing saved Top or Bottom values keep using the same `main_tabs_position` preference key and are not migrated or overwritten.
-- A real Material `BottomNavigationView` remains a future conditional step for bottom mode with five or fewer tabs; many-tab bottom mode should keep a scrollable TabLayout fallback.
+- Bottom navigation items are generated from the selected main tabs at runtime, preserving tab order, titles, and icons.
+QA must cover 4-tab and 5-tab bottom navigation, more-than-5-tab fallback scrolling, ViewPager sync, rotation, and Light/Dark/Black plus dynamic/manual color combinations.

 ### Risky areas to defer